MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.1.md

 WinUI 2.1 is the second major release of the Windows UI Library.

-WinUI is the easiest way to build great Fluent Design experiences for Windows.
+WinUI is the easiest way to build great Fluent Design experiences for Windows.Most features available in it go down level to RS4 [what is the official name for this – anyone remember?] with a few exceptions.
+Samples are readily available for you try out each feature.
+Sample links are included in the documentation for each feature.

-It includes two NuGet packages:
+The library includes two NuGet packages:

 * [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml): Controls and Fluent Design for UWP apps.
 This is the main WinUI package.